sivarmn/iso20022ref/docs/intro.md

 # Foreword

 This website is an attempt to document information I have learned about [ISO20022](https://www.iso20022.org/) payment messages in a simple and structured way.
+Some of the information presented here are collated from different sources.

 ## Request for information